Postage stamps and postal history of South Africa: Union of South Africa (1910–1961)

 The first stamp of the Union of South Africa was a 21/2d stamp issued on 4 November 1910.
-It portrayed the monarch King George V and the arms of the four British colonies which formed the Union: Cape Colony, Natal, Orange River Colony and Transvaal.
+It portrayed the Monarch King George V and the arms of the four British colonies which formed the Union: Cape Colony, Natal, Orange River Colony and Transvaal.
 Most South African stamps issued between 1926 and 1951 were in pairs.
 One was inscribed 'SOUTH AFRICA' and the other 'SUIDAFRIKA' or 'SUID-AFRIKA'.

+Further commemorative and special issues followed throughout the 1930s, including issues for the Silver Jubilee of King George V and the Coronation of King George VI.

+The Second World War was the impetus for another well-known South African stamp format, the so-called “bantams”.
+In 1941 a set of stamps was issued to publicise the War Effort.
+Between 1942 and 1944 these stamps were reprinted in a much smaller format, between half and one third the size of the previously issued stamps, hence the nickname “bantam”.

+Although still utilising the by now familiar bilingual pairs format, each unit of either two or three stamps was subdivided by means of roulettes, rather than the more normal perforations.

+After the end of the Second World War, the push for full independence from Great Britain intensified.
+This was achieved in 1961 when the Union of South Africa became the Republic of South Africa.
+Along with a change of name, there was also a change of currency.

+The change of currency took place in February, which resulted in a stop-gap measure of several previously issued stamps being reprinted in the new currency.
+Stamps inscribed with the new name and currency were ready to be issued on the first day of independence, 31 May 1961, although the bilingual pairs format was no longer in use, with each stamp being inscribed in both English and Afrikaans.

 Republic of South Africa (1961-)

 The first set of the Republic was issued on 31 May 1961.
-From 1961 to 1966, stamps were inscribed "REPUBLIC OF SOUTH AFRICA REPUBLIEK VAN SUID-AFRIKA".
+From 1961 to 1966, stamps were inscribed "REPUBLIC OF SOUTH AFRICA - REPUBLIEK VAN SUID-AFRIKA".
 However, from 1967 stamps were simply inscribed "RSA".
 Modern issues are just inscribed "South Africa".

+South Africa issued many attractive and interesting stamps throughout the 1970s and 1980s, including what is arguably the country's most (in)famous stamp, the withdrawn “Word of God” 40c stamp from 1987.

+The stamp was to have been released as part of a set of four commemorating the Bible Society of South Africa, but was withdrawn after objections to the use of the Hebrew word for “God”.
+Nevertheless, a number of examples were sold at smaller post offices on the day of issue before notification of the withdrawal was received.

 South African Bantustans

 The South African Bantustans of Bophuthatswana (1977–1994), Ciskei (1981–1994), Transkei (1976–1994) and Venda (1979–1994) also issued their own stamps.

 The South African Bantustans' stamps are given full listing in Stanley Gibbons' Catalogue of British Commonwealth Stamps.